complycube/complycube-android-sdk/README.md

 This stage allows clients to select the type of identity document they would like to submit.
 You can customize these screens to:

-* Limit the scope of document types the client can select e.g. Passport only.
+* Limit the scope of document types the client can select, e.g., Passport only.
 * Set the document issuing countries they are allowed for each document type.
 * Add or remove automated capture using smart assistance.
 * Show or hide the instruction screens before capture.
 * Set a retry limit to allow clients to progress the journey regardless of capture quality.

 > If you provide only one document type, the document type selection screen will be skipped.
-If you provide only a single country for a given document type, the country selection screen will be skipped.
+The country selection screen will be skipped if you provide only a single country for a given document type.

-By enabling or disabling guidance, you can remove the information screens shown before camera captures.
+You can remove the information screens shown before camera captures by enabling or disabling guidance.
 You should only consider omitting this if you have clearly informed your customer of the capture steps required.

 > :warning: Please note the `retryLimit` you set here will take precedence over the retry limit that has been set globally in the [developer console](https://portal.complycube.com/automations).